 PropertyFit financing can be used for energy efficiency, renewable energy, water conservation, and seismic resiliency upgrades in existing buildings, new construction, and major renovation projects in Multnomah County, turning what was once a capital expenditure into an investment in improved performance.
 PropertyFit minimizes an owner’s up-front investment while lowering operating costs, improving the value and market competitiveness of the asset, and helping the property achieve building performance mandates.
 In many cases, project savings are more than enough to cover repayments, making the project cash flow positive from day one.

 Unique components of PropertyFit Financing include:

 Many owners lack capital to pay for building resiliency improvements.
 PropertyFit provides up to 100% financing for qualified building upgrades.
 Audit, construction and financing costs can be wrapped into PropertyFit financing.

-Commercial real estate lenders will often amortize their loan over a 20 year period, but will require a balloon payment in five to 10 years.
-With PropertyFit the maximum term is based on the average weighted life of the improvements being installed.
+Commercial real estate lenders will often amortize their loan over a 20-year period, but will require a balloon payment in 5-10 years.
+With PropertyFit, the maximum term is based on the average weighted life of the improvements being installed.
 The fully amortized nature of the PropertyFit financing allows property owners to pursue more comprehensive building upgrades.